-An at-risk child is in danger of not getting the best education possible; their families may not have had positive experiences at school, and they are more vulnerable to the impact of peer pressure in their daily life.
+An underserved child is in danger of not getting the best education possible; their families may not have had positive experiences at school, and they are more vulnerable to the impact of peer pressure in their daily life.
 In Portland Oregon the public school graduation rate is only 62% with low-income students at just 56%.
-And in the St. Johns community where PAST&E is located 85% of students receive free or reduced lunch at school and gang activity is on the rise.
+And in the St. Johns community where PT&E is located 85% of students receive free or reduced lunch at school and gang activity is on the rise.

 Our long-term impact can be described in 3 ways: 1.
-Participants practice the fundamental skills for athletic and academic success in elementary and middle school, then in high school they become leaders and mentors in our PAST&E program.
+Participants practice the fundamental skills for athletic and academic success in elementary and middle school, then in high school they become leaders and mentors in our PT&E program.
 2. Through our parent tennis lessons and low-cost junior tournaments, tennis is accessible and able to unite families in the long term.
-3. By managing our own tennis facility PAST&E provides a second home and employment opportunities to our families.
+3. By managing our own tennis facility PT&E provides a second home and employment opportunities to our families.